brianlechthaler/QuantumSolutions/README.md

 # QuantumSolutions
 Solving real-world problems with NISQ-era quantum computing hardware.

+## Important Note for AWS Braket
+Remember to run these notebooks from an environment that has access to your AWS account's Braket resources.
+If you have not already, sign into your AWS console with the proper permissions and complete the Braket onboarding.

 ## Contents
 * Traveling Salesperson: